-Boys who join Cub Scouts this year will receive a rocket that they can design, build, and launch at the cuboree.
+Youth who join Cub Scouts this year will receive a rocket that they can design, build, and launch at the cuboree.
 Youth in kindergarten through fifth grade who are interested in joining Scouting may also attend.
 We will help you find a pack near you and get signed up for Scouting.
 New Scouts can attend any Rocket Launch Day event in the council that fits their schedule.

 What to Bring